catalyst/moodle-auth_userkey/README.md

 2. Enable and configure just installed plugin.
 Set required Mapping field, User key life time, IP restriction and Logout redirect URL.
 3. Enable web service advance feature (Admin > Advanced features), more info http://docs.moodle.org/en/Web_services
 4. Enable one of the supported protocols (Admin > Plugins > Web services > Manage protocols)
-5. Create a token for a specific user and for the service 'Request login URL Service' (Admin > Plugins > Web services > Manage tokens)
+5. Create a token for a specific user and for the service 'User key authentication web service' (Admin > Plugins > Web services > Manage tokens)
 6. Configure your external application to make a web call to get login URL.
 7. Redirect your users to this URL to be logged in to Moodle.